Digimon World Dawn and Dusk: Development

 The games' English titles were confirmed on May 16, 2007.
 The game was exhibited in a small booth at Electronic Entertainment Expo (E3) 2007.

 Reception

-Digimon World Dawn and Dusk have received mixed reviews.
-On Metacritic, Dawn holds an average rating of 68 out of 8 reviews, while Dusk holds a score of 67 out of 10 reviews.
-Gamespot praised its customization when it came to the variety of Digimon but stated that its story felt weak and that the games as a whole were too similar to their predecessor, Digimon World, ultimately giving the pair a rating of 6/10.
-RPGFan gave the games a rating of 7.5/10, calling them solid RPG experiences but for players to not expect a deep plot or exceptional graphics.
-Both games received a score of 7 from IGN, who expressed disappointment with their tedious approach to story quests but enjoyed the amount of content to experience and the battle mechanics.
+Digimon World Dawn and Dusk received "average" reviews according to the review aggregation website Metacritic.
+GameSpot praised its customization when it came to the variety of Digimon but stated that its story felt weak and that the games as a whole were too similar to their predecessor, Digimon World.
+RPGFan called the games solid RPG experiences but for players to not expect a deep plot or exceptional graphics.
+IGN expressed disappointment with their tedious approach to story quests but enjoyed the amount of content to experience and the battle mechanics.
+GamePro said of the game, "Series fans'll eat it up, but others may want to contemplate whether learning the Digiropes is something they're really willing to invest in."
+In Japan, Famitsu gave both games a score of 28 out of 40.